 A sew-through button, sometimes called a flat button, has a flat surface containing two or four small holes in its center.
 These buttons can be sewn on by hand or by sewing machine.
 These buttons are better suited for thinner or lightweight fabrics because they are flat against the fabric, therefore, there is less room for bulky fabrics.

 Though, if desired, it is certainly possible to use on thick and heavy-weight fabrics.
-If this is your desire, you will need to create a shank for the button so there is space for the extra bulk.
+If this is your desire, you must create a shank for the button so there is a spacer for the extra bulk.
 This can be done during the sewing process and using thread.
 This will be explained later in the step-by-step.

 Thread the needle as described in step 1 of the shank button tutorial.